 - Negligently failed to ensure passenger safety

 These companies owe their passengers a duty of care.
 When that duty is breached, legal action may be warranted.
-Learn more aboutrideshare liability in New Jersey.
+It is important to take legal action to hold Uber and Lyft accountable for its role in passenger safety.
+Additionally, you can learn more about rideshare liability in New Jersey from our lawyers.

 What to Expect in a New Jersey Rideshare Sexual Assault Lawsuit

 Understanding the legal process can help you take the next step with confidence.
-Here’s what typically happens after contacting a New Jersey rideshare sexual assault lawyer:
+Here’s what typically happens after contacting a rideshare sexual assault lawyer in New Jersey:

-- Confidential consultation – Your story is heard with care and legal clarity.
+- Free consultation – Your story is heard with care and legal clarity during a free consultation offered at no cost.
 We explain your rights and options under New Jersey law.

 - Evidence review and case building – We gather trip data, app logs, police reports, and past driver complaints to support your case.

-- Filing your claim – A lawsuit is filed before the statute of limitations expires, which is generally two years from the incident.
+- Filing your sexual assault claim – A lawsuit is filed on your behalf before the statute of limitations expires, which is generally two years from the incident.

 - Settlement or litigation – We negotiate with all responsible parties and prepare your case for trial if a fair settlement cannot be reached.